 VMI is an in-depth one-to-one mentorship program that pairs you with a professional author to develop your manuscript to its fullest potential.

-The results speak for themselves: VMI graduates have secured book deals with presses throughout Canada, a number of VMI writers have been nominated or won literary awards.
+The results speak for themselves: VMI graduates have secured book deals with publishers throughout Canada and a number of VMI writers’ books have been nominated for, or won literary awards.

 If the six-month VMI Program does not suit you, we also offer VMI Solo, where you work independently with a VMI mentor.
 Acceptance into VMI Solo is determined by a sample of your work, your goals, and if a suitable VMI mentor is available.
 The cost and duration of VMI Solo is determined directly between you and the VMI mentor.
 A VMI application and referral fee of $100 applies.